tomiwa123/NFT/README.md

 # Practical-HW3
 Practical HW3 for CIS 233

+This homework has 4 components:
+1. Choose your art piece and store it on IPFS.
+2. Create an NFT Asset on the Algorand blockchain and link it to the art piece on IPFS
+3. Create a local web server that queries the blockchain for your NFT and displays the image
+4. Airdrop your NFT to our TA account (and then we’ll display it on a webpage to see all of your artistic glory)

+Sidenote: We’ll have the students in the class vote on the 3 best NFTs.
+Tal will purchase the top 3 NFTs for 100, 60, and 40 Algos respectively.

 ## Step 1: creating your NFT
 In this step, you will find an art, upload it to IPFS, and create an NFT on Algorand linking to IPFS.